StaticSyntax/DynaFletcher/README.md

 ## Features
 • Supports all banks and bank chests.
-• Cuts and strings any type of bow.
+• Cuts and strings all shortbows and longbows.
 • Cuts arrow shafts and javelin shafts.
-• Flights headless arrows, unfinished bolts and darts.
+• Flights arrows, bolts and darts.
 • Cuts gems into bolt tips.
 • Tips arrows, bolts and javelins.
 • Cuts all wooden shields.
+• Logs out when required items are depleted.

 ## Screenshots